fukkaer/Random-File-Picker/README.md

 - Tested V.2.1 on 3 other computers that run windows, and don't have python installed.
 Program worked on both windows 10 machines, but not windows 7.
 - .
 - .
+- Note: File_crawler has a random function as well.
 - .
 - How to use: start program, type in directory of choice when prompted.
 Example: "C:/Users/example/music" press Enter. press y, then enter.
 It will open a random file in the folder you chose, example: a random .mp3 file inside C:/Users/example/music.
 - Type n and press enter, to exit the program